brainy749/Binary-Classification-Exercise-in-R/README.md

 # Binary-Classification-Prediction

-In binary classification problem, the objective is to build a classifier only with the training data, with the goal of achieving the best performance possible on the validation data.
+In this binary classification problem, the objective is to build a classifier only with the training data, with the goal of achieving the best performance possible on the validation data.

+We start by considering the following models GLM (Elastic Net with logistic function and regularisation), Gradient - Boosting Machines (gbm), XGboost, Random Forest, multilayer artificial neural network in H2o and then select a lead model with H2o AutoML algorithm.

 In this exercise, the best performance model was a gbm (with 81 trees and max depth of 8)  giving  AUC of 0.767259571902321 on on the validation data.